awwaiid/thelackthereof/Music_Gear_and_Setup.md

 === Overtone ===

 This connects clojure to SuperCollider.
 Seems like a cool way to write synths and do other (possibly live) algorithmic composition.
-I'm also playing with connecting via OSC and midi to external devices.

 === Misc ===
 ; Seq24: This is a fun midi sequencer that I've played with ; Audacity: Good for doing quick file conversions
-; qsynth: Nice wrapper for fluidsynth, renders midi using soundfonts ; zynaddsubfx: Super powerful synthesizer (forked as yoshimi, I use that sometimes) ; non tools: non-daw, non-mixer, non-sequencer ... lightweight DAW related tools
+; qsynth: Nice wrapper for fluidsynth, renders midi using soundfonts ; zynaddsubfx: Super powerful synthesizer (forked as yoshimi, I use that sometimes)

 == Configuration and Helper Scripts ==